katherinejlu/ece3400/lab2.md

 Our intelligent physical system will need to perform some action upon detecting the 7 kHz signal (in addition to other IR frequencies).
 An additional challenge is that this 7 kHz signal will likely have a low intensity due to the distance at which it is being transmitted to the phototransistor.
 To remedy these problems, we had to implement an analog circuit along with a high pass filter, in addition to writing scripts in Arduino that would perform some action upon detecting the desired IR frequency.

 The raw voltage signal being transmitted from the phototransistor is roughly ~100 mV peak-to-peak with some DC voltage, but this AC swing can be much lower depending on the treasure distance.
-In order to ensure that voltage reading at the Arduino is detectable/high enough, we created a non-inverting operational amplifier (op-amp) with the LM358 amplifier.
+In order to ensure that the voltage reading at the Arduino is detectable/high enough, we created a non-inverting operational amplifier (op-amp) with the LM358 amplifier.

 Since the raw output from the phototransistor had a non-trivial DC component, any gain would amplify the total voltage well beyond the rail voltage (5V) of the amplifier, creating an unusable signal.
 To mitigate this issue, we created a simple high-pass filter using a capacitor and a resistor to filter out low frequency (DC) signals.